Zoetermeer: Buytenwegh de Leyens (1974)

-Stadscentrum (1978)
+Centrum (1978)

 The construction of a new centre of Zoetermeer actually started only in 1981, to serve as a shopping and administrative heart of the city.
 It followed modern urban planning principles, placing parking garages, some storage facilities and a RandstadRail station on the ground level, which is covered by pedestrian- and bicycle-only area with shops on the lower floors and apartments above them, to ensure the centre does not die out outside of the business hours.